williambhs/vault/CS/Leetcode Daily/14 - Medium - I - Min Stack.md

 -----
 Use an arraylist - to get min to run in O(1) time, just track the min whenever you add value, check if it's less than the min.

+Nevermind - this will let you get the min in some cases, but can't account for popping items off the stack.
+Instead - create a list/array to track the current minimum as well.
+The problem is trying to get a solution that can keep track of the minimum value in constant time instead of O(n) time where you need to loop through the array/list to get the minimum value.

+There's a very simple solution just using two stacks - one that keeps track of the minimum value as well as one that performs normal operations.

+When you push an element into the stack - check if it's the minimum - if it is push it to the top, if not push the current minimum element of the stack onto the top.
 <h1> Solution </h1>